 We offer our textiles to clients both by the piece — for framing, wall hangings, and very delicate upholstery — and sewn into pillows.
 We take care to reinforce patches, to apply supportive knit backings to the pieces where necessary, and to gently clean and conserve the fabrics themselves.
 Above all, we love sharing these treasures with other textile enthusiasts.

-Homespun originated in the cotton-growing areas of eastern China in the 1920s, as a compliment to Nankeen dyeing.
-Cotton grown locally was yarn-dyed by hand with natural pigments including indigo, mulberry, madder, and chrysanthemum.
-Next, local people would weave the fabric by hand on narrow wooden looms in the home.
-Checkered, hatched, and striped motifs were most popular.
-Homespun fabrics were widely used as clothing, pillow cases, bedspreads, and often in tandem with Nankeen; a typical bedspread would have paired a Nankeen top and a homespun bottom.
-The homespuns we use in our collections are all vintage, woven during the Cultural Revolution.
+The homespun cottons we offer originated in the cotton-growing areas of eastern China in the 1920s.
+Locally grown cotton was yarn-dyed by hand with natural pigments including indigo, mulberry, madder, and chrysanthemum.
+Next, the cotton yarn was woven by hand on narrow wooden lap looms.
+Checkered, hatched, and striped motifs were most popular and the fabrics were widely used for clothing, pillow cases, and bedspreads.